kaushikrohit004/Wildtrack/README.md

 The official models in `zamba` can identify blank videos (where no animal is present) along with 32 species common to Africa and 11 species common to Europe.
 Users can also finetune models using their own labeled videos to then make predictions for new species and/or new ecologies.

-`zamba` can be used both as a command-line tool and as a Python package.
-It is also available as a user-friendly website application, [Zamba Cloud](https://www.zambacloud.com/).

-We encourage people to share their custom models trained with Zamba.
-If you train a model and want to make it available, please add it to the [Model Zoo Wiki](https://github.com/drivendataorg/zamba/wiki) for others to be able to use!

 Visit https://zamba.drivendata.org/docs/ for full documentation and tutorials.

 ## Installing `zamba`